ronenpresser/BIUAdvancedProg1/README.md

 * indexToSimPathMap:
   as written before, will be used to identify the values that we read from the simulator to update the matched Variables values.
 * interpret_tool - object of the class InterpretTool.
-The class is a tool for interpreting arithetic expressions that contain variable names, number, arithmetic operators (* + - /) ,boolean operators (< > <= >= != ==) and parenthisess to an Expression
-  object recoursivly that can be calculated.
+The class is a tool for interpreting arithetic expressions that contain variable names, number, arithmetic operators (* + - /) ,boolean operators (< > <= >= != ==) and parenthisess to an Expression object recoursivly that can be calculated.

 There are 10 commands (classes) that can be executed, all inherits the Command class that has only one function - execute.
 The execute function returns a int number, that represents the steps that the parser need to skip in the tokens vector, to get to the next token of command.
-This function gets 3 parameters:The tokens vector, the current index of the tokens vector in the parsing part and the Parser.
+This function gets 3 parameters: The tokens vector, the current index of the tokens vector in the parsing part and the Parser.

-* OpenServerCommand:
+Conventions for the txt file:
+-The txt file need to contain in the first 2 lines an execution of OpenServerCommand and a ConnectCommand.
+-The names of the following commands in the txt file are case sensitive -Expressions have to contain equal number of ( ) meaning that each opening ( needs to have a closing one.
+-Any expression in an unary operator needs to be wrapped with ( ).
+-Any variable that is in an expression needs to be define before the decleration as we will soon see.
+-IP needs to be wrapped by "".
+-Declerations on string need to be wrapped by "" - on printing for example.
+* OpenServerCommand:Opens a server on a given port that runs in the background throught\ the whole program.
+  Gets a port as a number or an expression.
  example:
   ```
   openDataServer(5400)
+  openDataServer(5400 + 2)
   ```
-* ConnectCommand:
+* ConnectCommand:Connects us as a client to the simulator as a server at given ip, on a given port.
+Ip needs to be wrapped between " ", and the port is a number
 example:
   ```
   connectControlClient("127.0.0.1",5402)
   ```